ahmedcodein/tictactoe/README.md

 ## 2. Development Process

-The process followed by the author consists of five phases.
+The process followed by the author consists of five phases, these are:

+1. Research
+2. Objective
+3. Requirements Definition
+4. Planning
+5. Execution

 These phases are presented below with a detailed account of each phase is presented in the subsequent sections.

 ### 2.1.Research and Selection Criteria